SA iron ore exports could face margin squeeze - Miningmx

 Kumba reported an average iron ore price of $91 per ton for the firm’s six months ended June which was above the benchmark of $84/t (wet metric tons) over the same period.

-South Africa’s other major iron ore producer, African Rainbow Minerals, also mines a significant proportion of lumpy iron ore – about half or some six million tons of annual output.
+South Africa’s other major iron ore producer, African Rainbow Minerals, also mines a significant proportion of lumpy iron ore through its investment in Assmang, a joint venture with unlisted firm Assore.

 However, the premium is currently being challenged, according to a recent report by RMB Morgan Stanley, a bank.